usydnlp/adlnlp.github.io/slu_tutorial.md

-# Spoken Language Understanding: Recent Advances and Future
+# Spoken Language Understanding: Recent Advances and Future Direction
 #### AJCAI 2022 Tutorial
 Organised by The University Of Sydney, The University Of Western Australia